WaterLily-jl/WaterLily.jl/README.md

 [![JuliaCon2024 still and link](assets/JuliaCon2024.png)](https://www.youtube.com/live/qru5G5Yp77E?t=29074s)

 If you have used WaterLily for research, please __cite us__!
-The following manuscript describes the main features of the solver and provides benchmarking, validation, and profiling results.
+The [2024 paper](https://physics.paperswithcode.com/paper/waterlily-jl-a-differentiable-and-backend) describes the main features of the solver and provides benchmarking, validation, and profiling results.
 ```
 @misc{WeymouthFont2024,
     title         = {WaterLily.jl: A differentiable and backend-agnostic Julia solver to simulate incompressible viscous flow and dynamic bodies},